The following is taken from and article named “Dizziness and Vertigo” written by Norman J. Harris, MD

 1. Metabolic…meaning a change in blood chemistry.
 In addition to hyperventilation, such changes can occur as a result of sedative medications, or hormonal changes.
 Occasionally, such sensations are caused by a hyperventilation response to emotional stress.

 2. Circulatory…occurring when the reflexes adjusting blood flow to the brain don’t keep up with the brain’s need.
 One example is the “head rush” of standing up too quickly after sitting for hours.
-Other causes include medication effects or blood vessel diseases
+Other causes include medication effects or blood vessel diseases .
+The complete evaluation of this complaint falls within the usual practice of family or internal medicine.

 Vertigo…an ear problem